 Beaumont College is a friendly place where students can develop interests and gradually gain the skills and confidence they need to move on to the next stage of their lives.

-Beaumont College is part of the Ambito Education group which provides education and support for disabled children and young people, promoting independence, skills and confidence.
+Beaumont College is part of the Ambito Care and Education group which provides education and support for disabled children and young people, promoting independence, skills and confidence.

-Ambito Education has other education centres across England and Wales.
+Ambito Care and Education has other education and residential centres across England and Wales.